 If you care about saving the environment and saving some money on gas, you might have considered obtaining an electric car.
-Electronic vehicles – or EVs – are a tempting option these days.
+Electronic vehicles – or EVs – are a tempting option these days as switching to electric vehicles is a viable and more efficient alternative.
 However, according to Bloomberg, more than three-quarters of all EVs are leased instead of being outright bought.
 Compare this to the overall car sales, where the relationship is the opposite, with roughly 27 percent of cars being leased, and you will see that there must be a good reason why people are choosing to lease their EVs.

 There are many reasons why electric cars are good to lease.
 This article will list some of the main advantages you gain if you opt for this approach so feel free to read more.